pandastrike/fairmont/README.md

 ## Status

-Fairmont is still under heavy development and is `beta` quality, meaning you should probably not use it in your production code.
+Fairmont is available for production use.
+We use Fairmont is wide-variety of development projects.
+We welcome contributors!

 ## Roadmap